diabloblanko/nucleo/README.md

 * May be not enough functions
 ### RInit
 Pros:
+* Python-written shell, if you are into it.
 * Fast
 * Working with blocks
 * C-Written
 Cons:
 * Bigger than NeoInit
 * No service managing tools